-Capitalized software development costs are included in property and equipment (see Note 4( and are amortized over the estimated useful life of the software, on a straight-line basis, which represents the manner in which the expected benefit will be derived.
+Capitalized software development costs are included in property and equipment, net in the consolidated balance sheet (see Note 4) and are amortized over the estimated useful life of the software, on a straightline basis, which represents the manner in which the expected benefit will be derived.
 Amortization expenses are included in cost of revenue in the consolidated statement of operations.
 Management evaluates the useful lives of these assets on an annual basis and tests for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.

-i.
-Amortization and Impairment of Long-Lived Assets:
+H. Depreciation, Amortization and Impairment of Long-Lived Assets:

 Long-lived assets with definite lives consist of property and equipment.
-Long-lived assets are amortized over their estimated useful lives which are as follows:
+Longlived assets are amortized over their estimated useful lives which are as follows:

-Years Computers, software and electronic equipment 3-5 Office furniture and equipment 10-14 Capitalized internal software development costs 3 Leasehold improvements Shorter of the remaining term of the underlying lease, or estimated useful life of the asset
+Years Computers, software, and electronic equipment 3-5 Office furniture and equipment 10-14 Capitalized internal software development costs 3 Leasehold improvements Shorter of the remaining term of the underlying lease, or estimated useful life of the asset assets may be impaired.

-The Company reviews its long-lived assets for impairment whenever events or circumstances have occurred that indicate that the estimated useful lives of the long-lived assets may warrant revision or that the carrying value of these assets may be impaired.
 To compute whether assets have been impaired, the estimated undiscounted future cash flows of the assets or asset group are compared to the carrying value.
 If the undiscounted future cash flows are less than the carrying value, an impairment loss is recognized based on the amount in which the carrying amount exceeds the fair value of the asset or asset group, based on discounted cash flows.
 There were no events or circumstances that required the Company's long-lived assets to be tested for impairment during any of the periods presented.